 Confined spaces vary in size and shape and your confined space system must be adjustable and adaptable.
 Pay close attention to the maximum and minimum hole size and shape that you need to access, and choose a system that can be flexible.

 If entering spaces such as a manhole on a street, a vertical system is needed.
 Some spaces require entry from the side such as a tank, and for these you'll need a side-entry or horizontal type system.

 One-piece tripods are extremely easy to use and set-up and fit a variety of applications.
-Multi-piece davit systems may be a bit more complex, but also offer more versatility with various arm sizes, and base options.
+Multi-piece davit systems are often more complex, but also offer more versatility with various arm sizes, and base options.

 Temporary jobs require lightweight and easy-to-use portable confined space systems that can be moved from one location to another.
-If a hazardous work area is accessed often, such as a vat or tank, a davit system with a permanently mounted base would be best.
+If a hazardous work area is accessed often, such as a vat or tank, a davit system with a permanently mounted base may be the best option.

 Lifeline type and length are just a few of the options to consider.
 Typical mechanical devices include man-rated winches and 3-way self-retracting lifelines with both fall protection and emergency rescue winch capabilities.
 In some situations, a back-up system may be required.

 Your systems must provide you with the ability to handle a crisis simply, efficiently and immediately.
 During an emergency, time is of the essence.
 Choose our high quality systems to ensure optimal performance when it is needed the most.